Page saved! You can go back to this later in your Diabetes and Me Close

 Chocolate and your health

-The added sugar in chocolate counts as ‘free sugars’ which we all need to keep an eye on whether we are at risk of diabetes, live with diabetes or don't live with diabetes.
+The added sugar in chocolate counts as ‘free sugars’ which we all need to keep an eye on whether you are at risk of diabetes, live with diabetes or don't live with diabetes.
 On average chocolate contains 50g sugar per 100g.

 Chocolate typically contains cocoa butter and additional fats or oils like palm oil and shea butter.
 These ingredients are high in saturated fats, linked to raised cholesterol and heart disease.
 You can check how much chocolate treats can add up to by checking your food labels.